t1rantt/Audits/README.md

 # Audits

 Personal Work.
-All audits uploaded in this repository have been notified and patched.
+All audits uploaded in this repository have been notified and patched and do not present DNC clausules.